gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## 06-traffic-gen: Designing a HybridGenerator

-Right now, our `HybridGenerator` class has a constructor but does not return any list of cores.
-(Note that generators just need to return a list of cores.
-They don't necessarily need a function to do this.)
-Therefore, we need to create this method.
+Right now, our `HybridGenerator` class has a constructor, but we need to return a list of cores.

+In gem5, the method that returns a list of cores is conventionally named `_create_cores`.

-If you look at [hybrid_generator.py](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/components/hybrid_generator.py), you'll see that a method called `_create_cores`.
-This is the method we will use to create our list of cores.
+If you look at our file, [`hybrid_generator.py`](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/components/hybrid_generator.py), you'll see this method called `_create_cores`.

-Traffic generators just need to return a list of cores.
-It's simply gem5's convention to use the name `_create_cores`.

 ---

-## 06-traffic-gen: HybridGenerator: Initializing Variables
+## 06-traffic-gen: `HybridGenerator`: Initializing Variables

-Now, let's define `_create_cores`!
+Let's define `_create_cores`!

+Let's start by declaring/defining some important variables.

-First, let's declare our list of cores and define the number of `LinearGeneratorCores` and `RandomGeneratorCores`.
+First, we'll declare our list of cores.

+Then, we'll define the number of `LinearGeneratorCores` and `RandomGeneratorCores`.

 Add the following lines under the comment labeled `(1)`.

 ```python
 core_list = []